 Ofwat published updated guidance in 2021 in how to calculate bulk NAV charges.
-The most significant area is how companies should calculate the costs that are avoided by us when a site is served by a NAV.
+The most significant area was how companies should calculate the costs that are avoided by us when a site is served by a NAV.
 In previous year's we had used a 'top down' approach using high level data published in our Annual Performance Report (APR).
-The updated guidance now requires companies to use a 'bottom up' approach as this is more likely to result in cost reflective tariffs.
+The updated guidance requires companies to use a 'bottom up' approach as this is more likely to result in cost reflective tariffs.
+We moved to this approach for the first time when we set our NAV charges for 2023-24.